GAIL Q3 profit rises 19 pc on uptick in petrochem margin | Business

 GAIL Chairman and Managing Director Manoj Jain said 450-kilometer Kochi-Mangaluru pipeline and 348-km Dobhi-Durgapur were commissioned this year.

 ''The commissioning of pipelines will not only increase customers but also lead to growth in gas marketing and transmission,'' he said. ''GAIL is trying to accelerate the progress in its ongoing projects.''
-PTI ANZ ANZ ANUANU
+GAIL also said it has signed a share purchase and shareholders agreement (SPSHA) to buy 5 per cent stake in Indian Gas Exchange Ltd (IGX).

+IGX, India's first automated delivery-based gas trading platform, was launched in June 2020.

+IGX has secured the necessary authorization to operate as a gas exchange under the regulations for a period of 25 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)